7k8m/json.filed/README.md

 [how to use ...](./how2use.md)

 # Deferred ...?
-Yes, deferred !
-Read and write file is executed in defferred manner.
+Yes, deferred ! <br/>
+Read and write file and so on is executed in defferred manner to make best use of node.js.

 # Reference
 See [this page](./reference.md)